 SECTION 5: INSTRUCTIONS FOR COMPLETING THE FORM

 Type or print using dark ink.
 Enter dates as month-day-year (mm-dd-yyyy).
-Use only numbers.
-Example: January 31, 2013 =01-31-2013.
-An authorized official must complete Section 4, or a copy of your military orders or a written statement from your commanding or personnel officer must be attached.
-Include your name and social security number on any documentation that you are required to submit with this form.
-If you need help completing this form, contact your loan holder.
-If you are applying for a deferment(s) on loans that are held by different loan holders, you must submit a separate deferment request to each loan holder.
+Example: January 31, 2017 = 01-31-2017.
+Include your name and account number on any documentation that you are required to submit with this form.
+If you want to apply for a deferment on loans that are held by different loan holders, you must submit a separate deferment request to each loan holder.
 Return the completed form and any required documentation to the address shown in Section 8.

 SECTION 6: DEFINITIONS